HKUST-KnowComp/CEQA/README.md

 ## Data Sampling
+All sampled & filtered data can be downloaded [here](https://drive.google.com/file/d/1vQ3MB3-ejT78aPZFOFWwnjwtq-MhLUJv/view?usp=sharing), and you do not have to run the sampling code by yourself.
 The data we used in this paper is subsampled from [ASER2.1](https://hkust-knowcomp.github.io/ASER/html/index.html), and it is called ASER-50k.
 The ASER-50K graph is available in the data file.
-All sampled & filtered data can be downloaded [here](https://drive.google.com/file/d/11UJCcLeGwS6vfnnnD8zb5hm1aNlmS3jP/view?usp=sharing), and you do not have to run the sampling code by yourself.

 ### Query Sampling (without informational atomics)
 In the first step, we sample the complex queries (without informational atomics) from the ASER-50K by running the file: